jojusuar/Harmonify/README.md

-Harmonify is a web browser-based music harmony engine with the following capabilities:
+Harmonify is a web browser-based music harmony engine.

+CAPABILITIES:
+- Generate diatonic scale with any root note
-Calculate equivalent of an altered note
+-  Calculate equivalent of an altered note

 TO-DO:
+- Choose a scale dropdown
+- Choose a greek mode dropdown
--
+- Harmonic circle builder
-Base engine with scale building

-Chord progression randomizer given n-length
+- Chord progression randomizer given n-length